protolambda/dv5das/README.md

 Before publishing the data, nodes should have the expected KZG commitment to all of it (proposer signed KZG commitment from builder on global topic).

-The builder then generates the samples `0,...,N`, hashes them to their DHT location `H(0),...,H(N)`, and sends them there (`N` UDP messages)
+The builder then generates the samples `0,...,N` and hashes them to their DHT location `H(f,r,x,0),...,H(f,r,x,N)`, and distributes them in bundles (see )

-Each node that receives a sample can verify the sample proof against the global KZG commitment, and limit spam by testing if the message is close enough to their identity.
+Each node that receives a sample can verify the sample proof against the global KZG commitment, and limit spam by e.g. testing if the message is close enough to their identity.

 Nodes that receive the samples can propagate them further to other nodes in the DHT radius of the sample: some redundancy is balances load and speeds up search.